sbosnick/selection/design/purpose.md

 come with Rust's borrow checker, but it may have limits on its scaleability. **selection** is an attept to combine the formally proven seL4 microkernel with the addition assurances that Rust brings for the parts of the whole system that are not formally proven.

+# REQ-testing
+partof: REQ-purpose
+###
+**selection** shall expose a means of easily running test under QEUM or on actual hardware.
+The means of running tests shall be linked into the *cargo* test subcommand, if possible.